10 Steps to Becoming a PMP®

 - 4. Step 4: Sign up for the PMP Exam.

-- 6. Step 6: Listen to a PMP Audio Workshop or Read a PMP Preparation Book.
+- 6. Step 6: Get a PMP Self-Study Course and Read a PMP Preparation Book.

 - 7. Step 7: Take an In-Person PMP Workshop.